-The value of pub franchising runs far beyond the profit margins, Dave Price, head of franchise operations at Marston’s, says
+The value of pub franchising runs far beyond the profit margins, says Dave Price of Marston’s

 The great British pub is an institution unlike any other.
 In quiet country villages, busy urban sprawls and everywhere in between, the pub is a place where a community can come together, relax and enjoy a drink.

-It’s becoming increasingly clear that predictions of cut price supermarket alcohol sounding the pub’s death knell underestimated the ability of the industry to adapt.
-In fact, the average pub profit at Marston’s has doubled since 2012 - testament to the entrepreneurial spirit of pub operators.
+It’s becoming increasingly clear that predictions of cut-price supermarket alcohol sounding the pub’s death knell underestimated the ability of the industry to adapt.
+In fact, the average pub profit at Marston’s has doubled since 2012 - a testament to the entrepreneurial spirit of pub operators.